How can Hesston College help me succeed academically?

 Your academic advisor is very interested in your success and is the one who will help you stay informed and on track in your coursework.
 The Student Success Team consists of faculty and staff from residential life and academics.
 This group monitors academic success and supports students in academic crisis by helping them create plans of improvement and accountability.

 Students with a learning disability need to share professional documentation (most recent IEP, Summary of Performance or school psychological evaluation) of the disability with the Disability Services Coordinator in order to receive the accommodations they need to be successful.
 Common accommodations include extended time or a quiet place to take tests, books in electronic format or note taking services.
 Even if you do not request accommodations, it is helpful if your documentation is on file if you decide to request accommodations in the future.
+To request accommodations, please complete this form.

 For a student who is still deciding, being in college can actually be helpful in the decision-making process.
 Enrolling in general education and exploratory Courses at Hesston College introduces you to a variety of majors that you may have not previously considered.
 General education courses are the foundation for many college level degrees.
 Career Development is a course which allows you to look at your strengths and interests, gather information on potential majors and make connections with other students who are facing the same types of decisions.
 Career advisors will continue the journey with you until you have decided what your next step will be, whether is it a specific major, a service experience or the workplace.